ibm-cloud-docs/account/restrict-by-user.md

 {:important: .important}
 {:external: target="_blank" .external}

-# Filtering the {{site.data.keyword.cloud_notm}} catalog at a private catalog level
+# Including specific {{site.data.keyword.IBM_notm}} products in your private catalog
 {: #restrict-by-user}

-In this tutorial, you set a filter to restrict users from viewing all third-party offerings in the {{site.data.keyword.cloud}} catalog.
+In this tutorial, you set a filter to include only specific {{site.data.keyword.IBM}} products in your private catalog.
 {: shortdesc}

 ## Before you begin